My Sister's Place

 Since 1955, U.S. troops have maintained a permanent presence in South Korea.
-The Korean government have long been accused of encouraging Korean women to have sex with military officials for the economic and political gain of the country as a whole.
-These military camp towns have been created and maintained by both the U.S. and Korean governments as a mutually beneficial enterprise for the state that uses Korean and other foreign women in sexual services for American G.I.’s.
+The Korean government has long been accused of encouraging Korean women to have sex with military officials for the economic and political gain of the country as a whole.
+These military camp towns have been created and maintained by both the U.S. and Korean governments as a mutually beneficial enterprise for the state and notorious as a place where Korean and other foreign women give sexual services to American G.I.’s.

 It was founded by Harriet Fay Moon, an American-born wife of Korean pastor Moon Dong-hwan, who is the brother of Reverend Moon Ik-hwan.
-Durebang's main office is in Uijeongbu near Camp Stanley, and its branch office is in Dongducheon, where Camp Nimble (closed in 2006), Camp Castle (closed in 2015), Camp Casey, and Camp Hovey are located.
+Durebang's main office is in Uijeongbu near Camp Stanley.
+A branch office was built in Dongducheon, where Camp Nimble (closed in 2006), Camp Castle (closed in 2015), Camp Casey, and Camp Hovey are located.
 Durebang plans to relocate to Pyeongtaek, near Camp Humphreys, the largest U.S. overseas military base.

 Services

 Classes

 The organization offers several classes available to women to help develop their skills and resiliency.
-Every week, the center offers music classes using K-pop songs to teach Korean, learn about music composition and production and unpack the meaning of popular song lyrics.
+Every week, the center offers music classes using K-pop songs to teach Korean.
+In this class, they learn about music composition, production and unpacking the meaning of popular song lyrics.
 On a near daily basis, My Sister's Place offers classes to immigrant women to learn the Korean alphabet, Hangul, in an effort to achieve literacy and increase women's agency.
-Immigrant women who work in the camp-town sex industries often have little Korean language acquisition and even less skills in literacy.
+Immigrant women who work in the camp-town sex industries often have little Korean language acquisition and low literacy skills.
 In providing this free service to women, the program hopes to empower women and provide a valuable economic and social resource.
 Additionally, a short-term English class is offered to learners who wish to acquire or improve their English language skills.
 English classes serve as an opportunity to study and practice communication skills, speaking, and pronunciation in a safe space.

 Workshops

-A living labor law workshop is offered to help women navigate complex laws and how they apply for their specific needs.
-The class provides an educational base in which women can learn some of the most important topics specific to their context and how the laws apply to them.
+A living labor law workshop is also offered to help women gain understanding about complex laws—how can they apply them for their specific needs.
+The class provides an educational base in which women can learn some of the most important laws related to their condition and how they apply to them.